StatMixedML/XGBoostLSS/README.md

 ## Features
 - In contrast to previous implementations, XGBoostLSS now supports simultaneous training and updating of all distributional parameters.
+- Automate hyperparameter search is done via [Optuna](https://optuna.org/).
 - Currently, XGBoostLSS only supports the Gaussian distribution (both location and scale).
 More continuous distributions (e.g., Student-T, Gamma, ...), as well as discrete, mixed discrete-continuous and Zero-Inflated distributions are to come soon.
+- XGBoostLSS is currently available in Python only.

 ## Installation
 ```python